Sadyr Japarov: Media censorship

+Kempir Abad case

+More than 20 politicians and political activists were arrested in October 2022.
+The arrests caused massive indignation on the part of the human rights and international community.
+The arrests were condemned by human rights organizations such as Human Rights Watch, International Partnership for Human Rights, Amnesty International the Norwegian Helsinki Committee, and others.
+Activists stated that they were intimidated at meetings with authorities on border issues.
+Most of the nearly 20 arrested people are still in detention.
+After the detention, Sadyr Japarov told the mothers of the detained activists that they "should have raised their children better" and that "they themselves are to blame" President Sadyr Japarov together with head of SCNC were perceived as one of the lobbyists in the transfer of the Kempir-Abad reservoir to the possession of Uzbekistan, the preparation of the agreement was carried out in complete secrecy and this aroused the suspicions of the public masses.
+At a public hearing together with the president Japarov, head of Kyrgyz special services and friend of Sadyr Japarov – Kamchybek Tashiev – made a series of threats against politicians, saying "I have already registered five or six people.
+After, I will hit one or two in the teeth", he said.

+On 3 May 2023, the Parliament of Kyrgyzstan dismissed Human Rights Ombudsman Atyr Abdrakhmatova ahead of schedule at the suggestion of the Ata-Jurt Kyrgyzstan parliamentary faction.
+On 19 April 2023, Atyr Abdrakhmatova presented her annual report on the situation of human rights in Kyrgyzstan, in which she pointed to the growing pressure on freedom of speech.
+Without listening to the Commissioner's report, the deputies voted to cancel the decision of the Committee on Constitutional Legislation of the Parliament of 18 April 2023 to take note of the report.
+Human rights activists suggest that the decision to early dismiss Atyr Abdrakhmatova from office is related to her activities to protect the rights of those politically persecuted in the case.

 Criticism

 Japarov has been described as a nationalist and a populist.
 Among Western media, he has been compared to politicians like Ilham Aliyev and Donald Trump.

 Japarov is accused of adherence to Kyrgyz nationalism, with many labelling him as "a staunch nationalist inclined to violence", and an anti-Uzbek.
 Many allege that during the time of Japarov's work in anti-corruption departments, he "did not show significant success in the fight against corruption", being accused of having connections with a "thief in law" and northern crime boss, Kamchy Kolbaev.

 In April 2021, Japarov promoted toxic Aconitum root as a treatment for COVID-19.
 Subsequently, at least four people were admitted to hospital suffering from poisoning.
 Facebook had previously removed the President's posts advocating use of the substance, saying "We've removed this post as we do not allow anyone, including elected officials, to share misinformation that could lead to imminent physical harm or spread false claims about how to cure or prevent COVID-19".